top of page

 • SaaS platforms like Shoper and Shopify are growing but remain behind open source and custom cart solutions in store count.

-Polish Merchants Segment-Breakdown
+Polish Merchants Segment Breakdown

 • Micro and small merchants dominate the market, accounting for the vast majority of online stores, often choosing SaaS or open-source platforms for ease and cost.